gitcloneguy/Java-Projects/README.md

 #  Azure pipelines with wora and compiling
  since java is run write once, run anywhare (WORA) if it compiles on inux it compiles everywhere if there is a problem in the code, that program shouldnt compile
- # YAML failiure with failed compiling
+ # Pipeline failure wwhen compiling failed
  if any errors are spit out by javac (compiler) the pipeline will fail because of failOnStderr: true. feel free to read the pipeline YAML it is at ```https://github.com/gitcloneguy/Java-Projects/blob/master/azure-pipelines.yml```